About Susan Burneson

 Archive research and professional genealogy

-Community history
+Community histories

 Voices of the Violet Crown: Neighbors Creating Community in Central Austin, Texas; 2003-present.
 Founder/researcher/writer/exhibit designer/webmaster.